mmbman/Katagiri/1986-07-26-Gatha-of-Closing-the-Sutra.md

 So this eko, this [Gatha of] Closing the [Sutra], comes from this story in the Lotus Sutra.

-And then after this, this Tatagatha talked about Four Noble Truths to the audience.
+And then after this, this Tathagata talked about Four Noble Truths to the audience.
 This is Chapter Seven.

 #### 20:37